VishwanathBabu/brs_team/README.md

-# Bonafide Requisition System
+# bonafide-requisition-system
-A web application that enables students to send requisition mails to faculty members who can then very and approve a letter of recommendation
+A system to make requisition for Letter of Recommendation